 Best Hikes At Arches National Park

-Arches has two off the beaten path hiking trails:
+Arches has three fun and off the beaten path hiking trails:

-Delicate Arch is the most famous stone arch in the world and it comes with an added bonus – a fun filled 3 mile roundtrip adventure trail to its base.
-You will effectively walk directly up a steep rock!
+The most famous stone arch in the world and it comes with an added bonus – a fun filled 3 mile roundtrip adventure trail to its base.
+You will effectively walk directly up a steep rock.

-They are the two ‘must do’ hikes at Arches.
+They are the three ‘must do’ hikes at Arches.
 With more time consider including:

 Park Avenue is a 1 mile each way moderate difficulty hike through the Courthouse Towers region close to Arches Visitor Center.
 This trail begins and ends at separate areas along the main road, which means the return leg can be avoided if a designated driver picks up hikers at the end of 1 mile.